mpvnet-player/mpv.net/README.md

 ### Features

 - Customizable context menu defined in the same file as the keybindings
+- a searchable options dialog with modern UI
+- a searchable keyboard shortcut editor
 - Addon API for .NET languages
 - Scripting API for Python, C#, Lua, JavaScript and PowerShell
 - mpv's OSC, IPC, conf files and more